Alex Shankland - Research Fellow

-Formerly the Research Manager for the Development Research Centre on Citizenship, Participation and Accountability, Alex joined the Power, Participation and Social Change Team as a Fellow in June 2010.
-He works on the team’s Unruly Politics and Participation Power and Politics research themes, and is engaged in ongoing research on citizen action, local governance, health system reform and the political economy of climate change in Brazil, Mexico, India, Mozambique and Angola, as well as on the role of Brazil and other emerging powers in reshaping international development.
-He is the Co-convenor of the IDS Rising Powers in International Development programme, and leads the programme’s work on Brazil and on the international engagements of civil society organisations from the BRICS countries.
+Formerly the Research Manager for the Development Research Centre on Citizenship, Participation and Accountability, Alex was appointed as a Research Fellow in June 2010.
+He works on the Unruly Politics and Participation Power and Politics research themes, and is engaged in ongoing research on citizen action, local governance, health system reform and the political economy of climate change in Brazil, Mexico, India, Mozambique and Angola, as well as on the role of Brazil and other emerging powers in reshaping international development.

 Civil Society from the BRICS: Emerging Roles in the New International Development LandscapeIDS Evidence Report 173 (2016)